 KRN23 was generally safe and well tolerated over the cumulative treatment period.
-The most common treatment-related adverse events were injection site reaction, arthralgia, diarrhea, restless legs syndrome, injection site erythema, injection site pain, upper abdominal pain, headache, and decreased neutrophil count (both cases of low neutrophil counts were also observed at baseline and were not associated with any significant infections).
+The most common treatment-related adverse events were injection site reaction, arthralgia (joint pain), diarrhea, restless legs syndrome, injection site erythema, injection site pain, upper abdominal pain, headache, and decreased neutrophil count (both cases of low neutrophil counts were also observed at baseline and were not associated with any significant infections).
 Serious adverse events were reported in three subjects but were all considered unrelated to KRN23.
-One patient discontinued treatment due to nephrolithiasis and one patient discontinued due to restless legs syndrome.
+One patient discontinued treatment due to nephrolithiasis (kidney stones) and one patient discontinued due to restless legs syndrome.
 There were no clinically significant changes in parathyroid hormone, renal ultrasound or cardiac CT.
 Serum calcium levels did not change significantly, and mild hypercalcemia was observed intermittently in two subjects.
 Urinary calcium was not increased, and three subjects had only transient hypercalciuria.
 No anti-KRN23 antibodies were observed.

 In July 2014, we announced the first patient screened and enrolled in the Phase 2 pediatric study of KRN23 in patients with XLH.
 In late 2014, we completed enrollment of 36 prepubertal patients.
 The primary objectives of the study are to identify a dose and dosing regimen and to establish the safety profile of treatment with KRN23 in pediatric XLH patients.
-We will also assess preliminary clinical effects of KRN23 treatment on bone health and deformity as measured by radiographic assessments, growth, muscle strength, and motor function, as well as markers of bone health and patient-reported outcomes of pain, disability, and quality of life.
+We are also assessing preliminary clinical effects of KRN23 treatment on bone health and deformity as measured by radiographic assessments, growth, muscle strength, and motor function, as well as markers of bone health and patient-reported outcomes of pain, disability, and quality of life.

 The study consists of a 16-week individual dose-titration period followed by a 48-week treatment period.
 The goal of the dose-titration period is to identify the individualized dose of KRN23 required to achieve stable serum phosphorus levels in the target range.
-Patients will be divided into three cohorts of escalating starting dose levels of KRN23 with either monthly or biweekly dosing regimens.
-At the end of the 16-week dose-titration period, patients can continue to receive dose increases in order to reach the individually-optimized dose of KRN23 on a monthly or biweekly basis for the 48-week treatment period.
-Phosphate control and safety data from the 16-week dose-titration period are expected to be released in the first half of 2015.
-Additional data, including radiographic assessments, through 40 weeks of treatment are to be available in late 2015 or early 2016.
+Patients were divided into three cohorts of escalating starting dose levels of KRN23 with either monthly or biweekly dosing regimens.
+At the end of the 16-week dose-titration period, patients were allowed to continue to receive dose increases in order to reach the individually-optimized dose of KRN23 on a monthly or biweekly basis for the 48-week treatment period.